sophiacspr/theming_ubuntu_i3/README.md

    - Install `font.json`, `palette.json`, and `syntax.json` into `~/.config/theme`
    - Link `i3` and `i3blocks` configs into `~/.config/i3` and `~/.config/i3blocks`
    It is done for either all needed files or just the ones needed for `i3`.
+   Your local config for i3 will be replaced by the scripts.

 3. Run the theming once:
    ```bash